wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 Such clusters can help you learn about functional relations between genes that cluster together, or phenotypic relations between samples that cluster together.
 For the CCLE, a nice interactive viewer is available [here](https://maayanlab.github.io/CCLE_Clustergrammer/).
 Open the page and select the "Bone" subset.
 1. In the main figure, the so-called **heatmap**, what do blue and red pixels correspond to?
-Note that you can zoom in and scroll around using the mouse.
+Note that you can zoom in and scroll around using the mouse; and do read the text below the figure.
 2. What is the expression level of BCL11B (use the search box if needed) in sample RDES?
 3. On the right and at the bottom, the clusters are indicated by grey bars.
 How many groups of genes do you see initially?
 And how many groups of samples?
 Do you think that is reasonable, given the gene expression values?
 4. You can create fewer or more clusters using the "volume slider buttons" next to the clusters.
 Try these.
 Does it look OK to group the genes into more clusters?
 And the samples?